Rizkyprawirap/Rizkyprawirap/README.md

 <h2>About me</h2>

-I’m currently exploring about Javascript, Golang also interested with web3.0 and Service API
+I’m currently exploring about Typescript, Golang, Web3.0 also backend architecture.

 <p>Here is more information about me => linkedin.com/in/rizky-prawira-putra</p>